mattvox/react-css-burger/README.md

 ## Usage

-This delicious burger uses sensible defaults, so minimal configuration via props is necessary.
+This delicious burger uses sensible defaults, so only minimal configuration via props is necessary.

 ### Basic configuration